xhzengAIB/PlayerKit/PlayerKitDemo/Pods/FLAnimatedImage/README.md

 Since FLAnimatedImage is licensed under MIT, it's compatible with the terms of using it for any app on the App Store.

 ## To Do
-- Support other animated image formats such as APNG or WebP
+- Support other animated image formats such as APNG or WebP (WebP support implemented [here](https://github.com/Flipboard/FLAnimatedImage/pull/86))
 - Integration into network libraries and image caches
 - Investigate whether `FLAnimatedImage` should become a `UIImage` subclass
 - Smarter buffering
 - Bring demo app to iPhone

 This has successfully shipped to many people as is, but please do come with your questions, issues and pull requests!

-Feel free to reach out to [@RaphaelSchaad](https://twitter.com/raphaelschaad) for further help.

 ## Select apps using FLAnimatedImage
 - [Dropbox](https://www.dropbox.com)